rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 Some of this month's updates:

-- started a new tool to explore 15-minute neighborhoods;
+- A new tool to explore 15-minute neighborhoods was started.
-- simpler process for [importing new cities][abstreet-new-cities];
+- Simpler process for [importing new cities][abstreet-new-cities].
-- large internal refactoring for the GUI and initializing the simulation;
+- Large internal refactoring for the GUI and initializing the simulation.

 [abstreet]: https://abstreet.org
 [abstreet-new-cities]: https://dabreegster.github.io/abstreet/howto/new_city.html